Running WRF¶

 - perturb_bdy=1

-The stochastic random field perturbs the boundary tendencies for wind and potential temperature.
-This option runs independently of SKEBS (skebs=1) and may be run with or without setting skebs=1, which operates solely on the interior grid.
-Note that this option requires the generation of a domain-size random array, thus computation time may increase.
+The stochastic random field perturbs boundary tendencies for wind and potential temperature.
+This option runs independently of SKEBS (skebs=1) and may be used with or without setting skebs=1, which operates solely on the interior grid.
+Note that this option generates a domain-size random array, thus computation time may increase.

 - perturb_bdy=2